 The Queen Ann Hotel is centrally located and just minutes from the bustling Ben Thanh Market, every room is air-conditioned and has Wi-Fi.

 Flight to Hanoi, Vietnam

-We begin this trip with a chaperoned group flight from New York to Hanoi.
-Our trip leaders greet you at the airport and are with you from check-in onward.
-Everyone has the opportunity to begin trip bonding before we even land.
+We begin this program with a chaperoned group flight from New York to Hanoi.
+Our program leaders greet you at the airport and are with you from check-in onward.
+Everyone has the opportunity to begin bonding before we even land.
 For our many travelers from outside the New York area, we require all participants to join our group flight to Vietnam and are happy to assist you with arranging connecting flights at suitable times into New York.

-Separate from the airfare to and from this program, there is an additional $350 USD fee for an internal flight from Hoi An to Nah Trang.
+Separate from the airfare to and from this program, there is an additional $350 USD fee for an internal flight from Hoi An to Nha Trang.